AUTISTIC PRIDE DAY | JUNE 18

 On June 18, wear the infinity rainbow pin or ribbon for autism awareness.

 Since autism is a spectrum disorder, each person will have diverse strengths and challenges.
 There is no particular example of autism but many subtypes.
-Learn about autism, and it’s related conditions at the Autism Science Foundation website or the Autism Speaks website.
+Learn about autism, and its related conditions at the Autism Science Foundation website.

 Aspies For Freedom (AFF) is a solidarity and campaigning group aimed at raising public awareness of the autism rights movement.
 The aim of AFF is to educate the public that the autism spectrum is not always a disability and that there are advantages as well as disadvantages.